neil3d/UAnimatedTexture4/README.md

 ## Features

 * Import Animated GIF as a Texture, supports animation, transparency, interlace, etc
+* Runtime load .gif file from disk or download from web
 * Editing in default Texture Editor
 * Supports UMG Image widget and Material
 * Playback API